Biden Becomes A 'Warlord' | The Corner

 Pulling out of Afghanistan proved a damaging fiasco as the Taliban militia humiliated the leading military power on earth.
 Most citizens in the US favoured the end of direct involvement in a conflict showing no positive outcome.
 Yet, the hasty and disastrous evacuation shocked everyone around the world.
 A bunch of tribesmen fooled the most advanced intelligence service and the Pentagon lost much credibility for their handling of this crisis.

-Biden desperately needs to redress his record.
+Biden desperately needs to improve his standing.
 Little can he do to check inflation, as the Federal Reserve unwittingly refrained from taking action well before.
 A rate hike may prove useless for coping with a supply-side inflationary bout.
 Yet, showing some muscle would send the message that somebody is trying to address the problem.
 Undertaking action in March comes too late.

-As Democrats face discomfiture in the electoral contest, Biden has chosen to become a warlord in the belief this may be a winning card.
+As Democrats face serious challenges in the 2022 elections, Biden has chosen to become a ‘warlord’ in the belief this may be a winning card.
 Bellicose times most frequently favour those in power as countrymen regroup behind their leader.
 Russian aggressive mood towards Ukraine offers a gorgeous opportunity for Biden to wear his commander-in-chief uniform.
 Yet, raising the stakes by warning that an invasion might happen every other week may backfire should Putin wait and see for longer than expected.

 Putin fights this ‘drôle de guerre’ on his own terms.
 While he requests unacceptable demands from NATO members, his only genuine threat targets Ukraine should it dare to join the Western military alliance.
 Crossing such a redline would likely trigger an open conflict.